vmsmith/vmsmith.github.io/_posts/2019-08-19-Cargo-Ship-Voyage.md

 * How would we get from the ship to our hotel in Hamburg?
 Would there be a phone onboard that we could use?

-We didn't stay awake at night staring at the ceiling and wondering how we would get our luggage onboard, but these uncertainties did produce a certain amount of anxiety.
-Yada yada yada...
+We didn't stay awake at night staring at the ceiling and wondering how we would get our luggage onboard, but these uncertainties did produce a certain amount of anxiety, some of which didn't leave us until the end.

 ### Thu, 19 July